 You Want to Move Your Best Stuff Up

-There’s a lot that Personal Branding SEO has in common with standard SEO that you might implement for a business, but there are a number of other ‘complications’ in personal branding SEO that need to be addressed in order for it to be really effective.
+There’s a lot that Personal Branding SEO has in common with standard SEO that you might implement for a business, but there are several other ‘complications’ in personal branding SEO that need to be addressed for it to be really effective.

 For example, you probably aren’t the only person in the world with your name.
 In order not to be confused with – or overshadowed by – those other people – the content you are found for needs to be better optimized and distributed better than theirs.
 Unless your name is Cristiano Ronaldo, in which case even great personal branding may not help you as even the ‘original’ Ronaldo (remember him?) is completely overshadowed online by CR7.

 Personal branding SEO also often involves considerably more research than standard SEO, especially if you are dealing with negative SEO.
 You may have to go through all kinds of social media mentions, other people’s content and more to figure out why your name is being sullied in search.
 Reputation management software can help there, but only really as a tool to help your SEO efforts.

 Personal Branding, SEO or Business Branding SEO?